 5 Myths About Using Drones In-House

 Here are our top 5 myths about using drones for business, based on our interactions with business owners, employees, and even drone contractors.
-As more and more drones appear in the workplace, it’s important to know the risks associated with using them for business.
-If you’re currently using drones in your business, or thinking about it, our top 5 myths about using drones for business might just shed some important light on the situation.
+As more and more drones appear in the workplace, it’s important for companies to know the risks associated with using them for business.
+If your potential clients are currently using drones in their business or thinking about it, our top 5 myths about using drones for business might just shed some important light on the situation.

 1 – I don’t need a certification because I’m not charging for services.